|

 all right without getting killed, but

-Englehorn insisted that they wait until
+Englehorn insisted they wait until

 daylight before sending another rescue

 with Ann in tow, heading for the wall.
-They

-Driscoll and Ann are now safe, Denham has
+Alas, once Driscoll and Ann are safely

 been infected with the idiot bug and